Property Ownership Options

 This marriage contract is available to both residents and non-residents, although the regime will only cover assets in France for those who are non-resident.

-Such contracts can only be drawn up under the auspices of a French notaire, the fee for which should be no more than a few hundred euros, although we regularly here of expatriates paying several thousand euros.
+Such contracts can only be drawn up under the auspices of a French notaire, the fee for which should be no more than a few hundred euros, although we regularly hear of overcharging, with expatriates paying several thousand euros.

 As usual, when it comes to notaire fees the position is not always straightforward, as the fee may be made up of several elements.